MaartenAfschrift/OpenSim_SourceAD/README.md

 Solving trajectory optimization problems with our framework consists of different steps:

-* Build the source code of the modified versions of OpenSim and Simbody that enable the use of algorithmic differentiation (#on-windows-using-visual-studio).
+* Build the source code of the modified versions of OpenSim and Simbody that enable the use of algorithmic differentiation ([On Windows using Microsoft Visual Studio](#on-windows-using-visual-studio)).

-* Build the OpenSim code intended to be used when formulating the trajectory optimization problem (#build-external-functions).
+* Build the OpenSim code intended to be used when formulating the trajectory optimization problem ([Build external functions](#build-external-functions)).
 For instance, this code may perform inverse dynamics with joint states and controls as input and joint torques as output.
 We provide a series of examples of how this code may look like in the folder External_Functions.
 Among them is the code used for generating the predictive simulation in the animation above.
 We will refer to such code as an external function.
 You should build this code as an executable.

-* Run the executable (#run-executable).
+* Run the executable ([Run executable](#run-executable)).
 This will generate a MATLAB file, named by default 'foo.m'.
 This file contains the expression graph of the external function in a format that CasADi can interpret.
 Expression graphs are at the core of algorithmic differentiation.

-* Generate C-code with CasADi (#generate-c-code).
+* Generate C-code with CasADi ([Generate C-code](#generate-c-code)).
 From the expression graph generated in the previous step, CasADi can generate C-code allowing to evaluate the (external) function and its derivatives.
 To generate the C-code, we rely on the code generation feature of CasADi through a few MATLAB commands.
 We provide a series of examples of how this should be done in the folder cgeneration (details below).

 * Compile the generated c-code as a Dynamic Link Library (dll) (details below).
 This dll can then be imported within the CasADi environment when formulating the trajectory optimization problems.